Rule 4741-1-11 | Form and content of continuing education hours.

 (4) All medical programs approved by the board, not associated with RACE or AVMA and its suborganizations.

 (B) All veterinarians and registered veterinary technicians may acquire medical continuing education hours from national, state, and local seminars, programs, meetings, laboratory, course studies and/or online courses.
-Online courses shall not exceed six hours.
+Online courses shall not exceed fifteen hours for veterinarians and six hours for registered veterinary technicians.

 (C) Non-medical practice management/professional development continuing education includes subject matter that helps make veterinary medical professionals more competent and capable in serving the public interest in the delivery of veterinary services but which is not necessarily medical or clinical in nature.
 It can include but may not be limited to business management, regulatory compliance, jurisprudence, skills-based training in instrumentation, medical records, software management, communication, and veterinary ethics.
 Programs in wellness addressing mental health issues, such as compassion fatigue, burnout, and suicide ideation may qualify in this category.